Providence, Rhode Island

 Ozzy's rocker is Monte, and I agree with all the other people on Ohdeedoh, well worth its price tag.
 Especially considering that at 18 months, Ozzy still wakes up several times a night.
 That rocker knows us well.

-To see more of Greer's Toned Down Before & After, check out her house tour on Apartment Therapy Boston.
+To see more of Greer's Toned Down Before & After

 (Thanks, Ozzy, Greer, and Sam!)